Vostok Island: Geography, flora and fauna

+Appearance from above

 Beaches on the island range between 25 and 30 m wide, composed of coral sand and rubble.
 There is no lagoon or fresh water on the island, and no known freshwater lens.
 Vostok's major portion is covered with a pure stand of Pisonia trees rooted in moist peat soil one meter thick.
 These trees, with heights of up to 30 m, grow so densely that no other plants can grow beneath them.
-The herbs Boerhavia repens and Sesuvium portulacastrum round out the known vegetation.